-For me, and others who like to build or modify our cars, and who may be limited in gathering for races, the Slot Car Drag Race Proxy World Challenge is a great way to branch into Drag racing.
-After all, no track is even needed!
+For me, and others who like to build or modify our cars, and who may be limited in gathering for races, the Slot Car Drag Race Proxy World Challenge is a great way to branch into drag racing.
+After all, no track is needed!
 All the racing will occur on a professional, drag strip that has held several World Championship events.
-The event is scored on three criteria, Top Speed, ET (time to cover the distance) and Appearance, as judged by expert judges.
-All the cars are prepared and run the same way for their timed pass, so it is all about the cars.
-So, the builder’s challenge is to make it fast, with nice paint and detail.
+The event is scored on three criteria; Top Speed, ET (time to cover the distance) and Appearance, as judged by expert judges.
+All cars are run as received y for a timed pass, so it is all about the cars.
+The builder’s challenge is to make it fast, with nice paint and detail.
 There are three classes for 1/32 and others that are not scale specific, like a “3D Printed” “Just for Fun” “Wheelstander” and others.

-I notice the latest email about upcoming Scalextric releases includes 4 cars that seem like a great basis for drag cars.
+Recent Scalextric releases include cars that seem like a great basis for drag cars.
 Probably not the GT40 or the Escort, but the VWs, Corvette and especially the Charger all have potential.
-Not to mention their Mustang and Camaro prior releases.
+Not to mention their Mustang and Camaro releases.
 I am sure there are others.

-Of course, Carrera did those ’57 Chevies and Furies, ’64 Vettes and Mustangs:
+Of course, Carrera did those ’57 Chevys and Furies, ’64 Vettes and Mustangs:

 Pioneer did their own Mustangs and Camaros, but those Legends cars sure look like they would make great Altered, Gassers or Super Comp cars!

 While the 1/24 guys sometimes build motors up from parts and some cost over $300 We are restricting the 1/32 classes to sealed unmodified motors.
 But is not like they will be slow.
-The motors for example, all costing under $20 have from 40,000 to 50,000 RPM and as much as 657 G torque.
-Since most 1/32 cars come with 18,000 RPM motors with about 140 G torque, these motors should provide plenty of motivation!
+Motors costing under $20 have from 40,000 to 50,000 RPM and as much as 657 G torque.
+Since most 1/32 cars come with 18,000 RPM motors with about 140 G torque, much greater motivation is available.

-Since running these motors on our track at 16.4 volts or the optional 25 volts will generate considerable velocity, we require all cars to use sponge tires.
+Since running these motors on our track at 16.4 volts or the optional 25 volts will generate considerable velocity, we recommend sponge tires.
 Other materials sometimes skip over the sticky stuff on the shutdown area that we use to stop the cars.
-Since 1/32 rarely use this type of tire, (although we love them on our magnet free road cars) I should point out that precision axles gears and foam wheels in scale proportions are available.
+Precision axles gears and foam wheels in 1/32 scale proportions are available.

-Almost all of the items featured here are available from our first “Recomended Supplier” sponsor 132slotcar.US we hope you will participate in the event and support our sponsors!
+Almost all of the items featured here are available from our first “Recommended Supplier” sponsor 132slotcar.US we hope you will participate in the event and support our sponsors!